 These leash injuries are on the rise, especially among women.
 Women’s bones are less dense as they get older and are more prone to fracture during a fall while walking a dog.
-In addition, the most common dog leash injuries are broken wrist, broken elbow and a broken hip.
+The most common dog leash injuries are broken wrist, broken elbow, and a broken hip.

 At Jacksonville Orthopedic Institute, we see a large percentage of finger fractures from dog leash injuries.
 Our furry friends and family members bring a lot of love and joy into our lives.
 However, with the increasing number of dog leash injuries, we wanted to review some basic safety and prevention tips.

 1. How You Hold Your Dog Leash Matters.